Monday, April 15, 2013

 1/4 c butter

-Mix 1 1/2 cups flour, sugar & warm water in mixing bowl.
+Mix 1 1/2 cups flour, sugar & yeast in mixing bowl.

 Combine milk water & butter in pan & heat until very warm.